 Award Amount: The DoD will pay the fellow's full tuition and required fees (not to include room and board).
-In addition, fellows receive a stipend for 12-month tenures.
-The stipend levels for each of the 12-month tenures are as follows: First Year, $30,500; Second Year, $31,000; Third Year, $31,500
+In addition, fellows receive a stipend a monthly stipend and $1,500 a year in medical insurance.

 The NDSEG Fellowship Program will also pay for the medical insurance coverage offered through the institution, up to a total value of $1,000 per year (this excludes dental and vision insurance).
 Any excess insurance costs will be the responsibility of the fellow.

 Duration: The normal length of an NDSEG Fellowship is 36 consecutive months.